xolox/python-deb-pkg-tools/README.rst

    "``-w``, ``--with-repo=DIR``","Create or update a trivial package repository, activate the repository, run the positional arguments as an external command (usually ""apt-get install"") and finally deactivate the repository."
+   "``--gc``, ``--garbage-collect``","Force removal of stale entries from the persistent (on disk) package metadata cache.
+Garbage collection is performed automatically by the deb-pkg-tools command line interface when the last garbage collection cycle was more than 24 hours ago, so you only need to do it manually when you want to control when it happens (for example by a daily cron job scheduled during idle hours :-)."
    "``-y``, ``--yes``",Assume the answer to interactive questions is yes.
    "``-v``, ``--verbose``",Make more noise! (useful during debugging) "``-h``, ``--help``","Show this message and exit.